'Star Trek: Discovery' renewed for second season

-"Discovery" is set shortly before the Original Series of Star Trek, and follows Vulcan-raised mutineer Michael Burnham fighting a war with the Klingons aboard the titular starship.
-Here's some of the burning questions the show has us speculating about.
+"Discovery" is set shortly before the events of the original Star Trek series, and follows Vulcan-raised mutineer Michael Burnham fighting a war with the Klingons aboard the titular starship.
+Here are some of the burning questions the show has us speculating about.

 Discuss: 'Star Trek: Discovery' renewed for second...